HISTORY OF THE BAND

 The band has come a long way from its beginnings to this day, from self-released EPs to platinum records, from small bar gigs to large venues around the world, from a trio to a quartet, from ambitious young musicians to accomplished and fulfilled artists!

-This third album surprised the fans of the first hour and some critics but opened a much more joyful period for the band, which toured the world in the years that followed its release.
-This period ends with the release of the experimental EP 'Night Train', a collection of tracks and collaborations made during this period that gives a bric-a-brac feel to this mini-album released in 2010.
+This uncomplicated third album surprised fans and critics alike, but ushered in a much happier period for the band, who toured the world in the years following its release.
+This period ends with the release of the experimental maxi "Night train", a collection of tracks and collaborations made during this period, giving a bric-a-brac feel to this mini-album released in 2010.

 After several years as a three-piece, Tim, Tom and Richard were joined by Jesse Quin on bass.
-Initially started as a simple collaboration, the chemistry was made and Jesse finally joined the band.
-The four of them continue to write the new pages of Keane's history.
+Starting out as a simple collaboration, the chemistry developed and Jesse finally officially joined the band.
+So it's the 4 of them who continue to write the new pages in Keane's history.

 In 2012, they release their 4th studio album, entitled "Strangeland"...
 4 years after the previous album "Perfect Symmetry"!
-A break that sounds like a return to their roots for the band, both from a personal and musical point of view.
-The rediscovered piano pop melodies reconcile both the fans of the first hour and conquer new hearts throughout the world.
-Keane continues to distil that unspeakable joy that every listen brings!
+A break that sounds like a return to their roots for the band, both personally and musically.
+The rediscovered piano-pop melodies both reconcile die-hard fans and win over new hearts around the world.
+Keane continues to distill the indescribable pleasure that comes with every listen!